mraza007/angular-todo/README.md

 - everytime we add the component it is added to `app.module.ts`
 - All other components are added to the root component.
 - We can also embed html code in the component file.
+- You can also embed `css` within component file too.
 ```ts
 import { Component, OnInit } from '@angular/core';